 And as for Father McCartney, Paul was worried that people would think he was writing about his dad (and he wasn't), so to the phonebook for a suitable replacement with enough syllables.

 Eleanor Rigby (Strings Only / Anthology 2 Version)

 Unlike some bands of the era, The Beatles of course played their own music on their own records.

 Well, they usually did.
-On 'Yesterday' a year earlier, you just had Paul and his guitar backed by a session string quartet.
+As on 'Yesterday' a year earlier, you just had Paul and his guitar backed by a session string quartet.

 And on 'Eleanor Rigby' you've got Paul's lead vocal, backing vocals from John and George.
-And other than that, without any piano, drums, bass or guitar on the song, The Beatles didn't play a single note.
+And other than that, without any piano, drums, bass or guitar in the song, the other Beatles didn't play a single note.

 Produced by George Martin and engineered by Geoff Emerick, it was recorded on 28-29 April, 1966 at Abbey Road 2, and finished off on June 6, 1966 at Abbey Road 3.

 What is 'Eleanor Rigby' about?

 Hunter Davies says that Beatles expert Professor Colin Campbell of York University has written an unpublished 29,000-word essay on the lyrics to 'Eleanor Rigby' (which sounds more like a book to us), so it's clear that there's a lot going on in its two minutes and ten seconds.

 Why was Eleanor picking up rice at the church (was she a cleaner or a gawper)?
 What does it mean to keep your face in a jar by the door?
 (Nivea cold cream, Paul acknowledged later in his lyrics book).
 What does it mean to be buried along with your name (and nothing else?)